hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 {% include alert.html content="NanD MTD 5 mounted as  `/tmp/var_link_dir/ft` contains all serials and mac address of the ONT, please consider backup before any hack, files are: `customer_sn,gpon_sn,hw_version,mac_addr,pcba_sn`" alert="Warning" icon="svg-warning" color="red" %}

-{% include alert.html content="Calling the `board_init` binary directly or inderactly (via init script) when the board is already booted will cause NanD mtd 5, 15, 16 & 17 to be erased !
+{% include alert.html content="Calling the `board_init` binary directly or indirectly (via init script) when the board is already booted will cause NAND mtd 5, 15, 16 & 17 to be erased!
-Please backup those before any hacking !.
-Recovery is possible if you hardware reset the device, enable the telnet and recreate the `customer_sn,gpon_sn,hw_version,mac_addr,pcba_sn` file on the `/tmp/var_link_dir/ft` volume which can be remount R/W `mount -o remount,rw /dev/mtdblock5 /tmp/var_link_dir/ft`." alert="Warning" icon="svg-warning" color="red" %}
+Please backup those before any hacking!
+Recovery is possible if you hardware reset the device, enable the telnet and recreate the `customer_sn, gpon_sn, hw_version, mac_addr, pcba_sn` file on the `/tmp/var_link_dir/ft` volume which can be remount R/W `mount -o remount,rw /dev/mtdblock5 /tmp/var_link_dir/ft`." alert="Warning" icon="svg-warning" color="red" %}

-{% include alert.html content="The `flash_eraseall` binary which may be erasing all the nand (not tested)" alert="Warning" icon="svg-warning" color="red" %}

 ## Useful files
 * `/etc/framework_init.sh` - is the main entry for sercomm framework launch by `/etc/rcS`